RSS Racing: Car No. 39 history

 Sieg got off to a rough start in 2021, having three DNF’s in his first five races.
 His only top-twenty was an eighth place finish at Homestead-Miami Speedway.
 Following the Indianapolis race on August 14, crew chief Shane Wilson was suspended for four races after the car lost its left rear tire and caused a caution during the race.
 RSS Racing decided to release Wilson instead of appealing his penalty.
 Kyle Sieg, the younger brother of Ryan, would be in the No. 39 for the championship race at Phoenix, while Ryan would be in the No. 38.

 Sieg returned in 2022 with CMR Construction & Roofing sponsorship.

 At the 2023 Pennzoil 150, Sieg’s car was notably without CMR sponsorship.
 Starting at the Wawa 250, SciAps would become Sieg’s primary sponsor, the deal also featuring the 2024 season.
 Sieg scored three top 10s and finished 20th in points.

 Sieg started the 2024 season with a 22nd place finish at Daytona.
 At Texas, he lost to Sam Mayer by 0.002 seconds.
+Following Talladega in the fall, Ryan Sieg swapped numbers with Kyle Sieg, meaning Kyle would pilot the No. 39 for the rest of the year.

+Sieg started the 2025 season with a nineteenth-place finish at Daytona.
+Prior to the Championship race at Phoenix, Haas Factory Team announced that Sieg would replace Sam Mayer, who had been suspended for the weekend.
+Kyle Sieg drove the No. 39 for the final race of the season.

+Sieg started the 2026 season with a 3rd-place finish at Daytona.
+At Iowa, Sieg won his first pole position.
+On August 18, it was announced that Andy Jankowiak would make his NASCAR O'Reilly Auto Parts Series debut for the team at summer Daytona race.